vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

 </figcaption>

 To the left is a selected BW region that will be used for plotting the boundaries and to the right - the "non-defected" area, where the defects are filled with "white" pixels.
 The defects were filled using *strel* and *imclose* functions.
 The boundaries are traced using the *bwboundaries*-function, which takes in a BW image and outputs a list of found boundaries.
+The first for-loop creates lists of numbered defects (1,2,3...), boundaries (new_B_list), and areas in pixels and percentage.
+The second for-loop plots the boundaries with their corresponding numbers on the analyzed figure.
+There is a variable called *low_area_limit*, which is involved in the if-loop and will be discussed later.

+Finally, values from three created lists (numerated_defects_list, defect_area_pix_list, defect_area_perc_list) are used to create an UITable as well as update the text labels with the total sum of the defected area and number of defects.

 ```Matlab
 % Button pushed function: CalculateboundariesButton